 “The REAP program was a deciding factor,”

-Tommye Rafes, who went solar as part of Solar United Neighbors’ Lewisburg Solar Co-op in 2017.
-She and her husband Richard installed a 21kW system on their farm in West Virginia with the help of a grant from the REAP program.
-She estimates the system will pay for itself within about six years.
+– Tommye Rafes, who went solar as part of Solar United Neighbors’ Lewisburg (WV) Solar Co-op in 2017.
+Tommye and her husband Richard installed a 21kW solar array on their farm with the help of a USDA REAP grant.
+She estimates the investment will pay for itself within about six years.

 “[REAP] could be an answer to more rural businesses trying to stay in business,”

-Debby Kay of Chilbrook Kennels in Harpers Ferry, West Virginia.
-Kay recently used REAP funding to add solar and battery storage to her business.
+– Debby Kay of Chilbrook Kennels in Harpers Ferry, West Virginia.
+Kay used REAP funding to add solar and battery storage to her business in 2017.

-Watch the video below to hear from our West Virginia program director, Autumn Long, and learn more about how Solar United Neighbors can help you access programs available to help finance your solar project.
+Watch the video below to hear from our Heartland Regional Field Director, Autumn Long, and learn more about how Solar United Neighbors can help you access programs available to help finance your solar project.